Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Preliminaries

-\textbf{Online Safe RL.~} Primal-dual based algorithms have shown great effectiveness and superior performance in the literature for online safe RL, which can combine a wide range of online unconstrained RL algorithms with the Lagrange multiplier method to create online safe RL algorithms.
-Without loss of generality, we consider SAC-lag \citep{ray2019benchmarking} as the online algorithm, a primal-dual based algorithm that integrates the widely used SAC algorithm \citep{haarnoja2018soft} with the Lagrange multiplier method.
-More specifically, SAC minimizes the following objectives for the actor (policy) and the critic (Q-function), respectively:
+\textbf{Online Safe RL.~} Primal-dual based algorithms have shown great effectiveness and superior performance in the literature for online safe RL.
+Without loss of generality, we consider SAC-lag \citep{ray2019benchmarking} as the online algorithm, which integrates the widely used SAC algorithm \citep{haarnoja2018soft} with the Lagrange multiplier method.
+More specifically, SAC minimizes the following objectives for the actor (policy) and the critic (Q-function), respectively: {\fontsize{8.5pt}{10pt} } where $ y(r,s') = r + \gamma \mathbb{E}_{a' \sim \pi_{\theta}}[\hat{Q}(s,a';\omega') - \alpha \log \pi(a'|s')] $, $Q(s,a;\omega)$ is parameterized by $\omega,$ $\hat{Q}(s,a;\omega')$ is the target reward Q-function parameterized by $\omega'$, $d$ represents the data distribution in the replay buffer, and $\alpha > 0$ is some constant.
+To be applied in online safe RL, SAC-lag adapts SAC by using the Lagrangian method, such that: {